MK - Marketing (MK)

 MK 635.
 Marketing in a Global Economy.
 (3 Credits)

 A conceptual and analytic approach to the identification of international marketing opportunities and the development of action strategies.
-Prerequisite: MK 360.
+(Offered on sufficient demand).

 MK 643.
 Private and Government Contract Business.
 (3 Credits)

 This course analyzes the role of the salesperson/account representative in contract business development in both the private sector and government sector.
 Students will examine the processes and procedures for acquiring contracts and developing bids to win contracts for new and continuing business.
 Representatives from private and government organizations interact with students in this course to provide first-hand experience in dealing in the contract business environment.
 Prerequisite: MK 620 (Spring)